Dan-e-o

-Daniel Faraldo (born June 10, 1977), known professionally as Dan-e-o, is a Canadian hip hop artist and actor of Jamaican and Spanish descent.
-In June 2015, Dan-e-o received the award for Best Hip Hop Artist at the Black Canadian Awards.
+Daniel Faraldo (born June 10, 1977), in Toronto, known professionally as Dan-e-o, is a Canadian rapper, record producer and actor of Jamaican and Spanish descent.
 He is a member of the groups Monolith and Perfeck Strangers, both based in Scarborough, Ontario.

+Career

 Early career

-Born in Toronto, Canada, Dan-e-o won a contest on the television dance show, Electric Circus, at the age of 13 and went on to become a consistent winner of rap battles and talent show contests.
-His recording career was officially launched in 1996 when his first single "Dear Hip Hop" was featured on Beat Factory/EMI's, RapEssentials Volume One compilation.
+In May 1991, Dan-e-o won a contest on the television dance show, Electric Circus, at the age of 13 and won a rap-off competition.
+The win sparked his career as a professional hip-hop artist.
+In 1994 he was featured in Andrew Munger's documentary film Make Some Noise.
+His recording career was officially launched in 1996 when his first single "Dear Hip Hop" was featured on Beat Factory/EMI's, Rap Essentials Volume One compilation.
 The track is now considered by many to be a Canadian hip-hop classic.
 Dan-e-o helped to establish his crew, Monolith in 1997 by co-founding One Rock Records and independently releasing the EP, The Long Awaited... the following year.
 With two videos, "At The T.O.P." and "Plan Eh", this project helped put Dan-e-o and the 12-member Monolith crew permanently on the hip-hop map.

-In 1994 he was featured in Andrew Munger's documentary film Make Some Noise.

-Rap competitions and awards

-In May 1991, Dan-e-o performed live on Electric Circus and won a rap-off competition.
-The win sparked his career as a professional hip-hop artist.